Die Bearbeitung von Seerechtsansprüchen und Havarien erfordert Erfahrung und spezifisches Fachwissen, sowohl auf globaler als auch auf lokaler Ebene.

 Advised a large US commodities trader in an arbitration claim for overpaid hire and bunkers on a time charterparty.
 This involved insolvency proceedings in Greece and various actions for security.

-This week ZFZ associate Philip Vagin joins Luke and Calum to discuss London Arbitration 28/22.
+This week Luke and Calum are joined by ZFZ Senior Associate Philip Vagin to discuss London Arbitration 2/23.

 We’re thrilled to have Miguel Caballero on board, having recently joined our London office as Senior Associate.